vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

 1. On the resource group overview pane, verify that the resource group contains an Azure Spring Apps instance.

    > **Note**: In case you don't see the Azure Spring Apps service in the overview list of the resource group, select the **Refresh** toolbar button to refresh the view of the resource group resources.

+   > **Note**: You will also notice an Application Insights resource also got created in your resource group.
+You will use this in one of the next labs.

 1. Select the Azure Spring Apps instance and, in the vertical navigation menu, in the **Settings** section, select **Apps**.
 Note that the instance does not include any spring apps at this point.
 You will perform the app deployment later in this exercise.